Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Close up view of a llama in Sugarplum Zoo

-Zoo animals and fine chocolates might not have much in common but at Sugarplum Zoo, you get both.
+Zoo animals and fine chocolates might not have much in common, but at Sugarplum Zoo, you get both.
 The zoo is right in the middle of all the wineries in Temecula Valley and offers a unique experience you won’t find anywhere else.
-Although a small place, you can pet, feed, or see a baby zebra, goats, sheep, llama, alpacas, and other exotic animals.

 How useful was this post?